 This value is used for the density correction.

 Use the dropdown box under the Barometric pressure field to select whether the barometric pressure was acquired from: "Elevation", "Direct measurement", or reflects "Standard temperature and pressure".

-5.4 Wind speed (Beaufort)
+5.4 Wind speed, direction and variability